Frequently Asked Questions

 What are my parking options?

-Your parking options will depend on your on/off campus status.
-Students who live in the residence halls may have access to resident lots and commuter students may have access to commuter lots depending on availability.
-You can learn more about parking options and permit costs on UK Transportation's website.
+Your parking options will depend on your on or off campus status.
+Students who live in on-campus residence halls may have access to resident lots closer to their halls where as commuter students may have access to commuter lots disbursed across campus.
+Learn more about parking options and permit costs on UK Transportation's website.

 I'm setting up my linkblue account and I keep getting a communication error message when I'm creating my password.
 How can I fix that?

 That communication error message generally means that there is some type of personal information in the password you're attempting to use, which the system is not accepting.
 This can include parts of your name, your birthday, your address or any other personal identifying information.
-Try using a different password, and if that still doesn't work, contact UK ITS at 859-218-HELP (4357) or firstname.lastname@example.org.
+Try using a different password, and if that still doesn't work, contact UK ITS at 859-218-HELP (4357).

 As a transfer student, can I live in UK residence halls?